ZmicierGT/fcore/readme.md

 Please note that Fcore is a tool which helps you to easily implement and test your own financial strategies but it does not provide any 'out of the box' solutions.
 Consider all the provided demos as programming examples which help you to implement your own strategies.

-In case of any questions, please feel free to contact me by email - zmiciergt at icloud dot com
+In case of any questions, please feel free to contact me by email - tutor-radar.9o@icloud.com